mdn/content/meta/content/en/governance/issues/triage.md

 The meeting lasts 30 minutes.

 All mdn/content maintainers (that is, all people with merge access to mdn/content) are invited.
-We need 2 people to have a quorum for triage.

 One person is responsible for running the meeting: this includes getting the list of issues to triage and updating issues (adding labels, writing comments).